 When you come across new guns, you’ll almost always find the ammunition it uses either right next to it or close by.
-So it’s a waste to lug around unusable ammo, especially when you can use those precious slots on attachments and all important consumables.
+It’s a waste to lug around unusable ammo, especially when you can use those precious slots on attachments and all important consumables.

 Don’t worry too much about the ring at first

-Like other battle royale games, Kings Canyon’s playable area gradually shrinks throughout the match.
+Like other battle royale games, the playable area gradually shrinks throughout the match.
 You shouldn’t worry too much about this until the late game, though.
 Once the timer for each round hits zero, a new timer starts that tells you when the ring will start shrinking.
 In short, you have a lot of time to avoid the closing ring.
 Pay more attention to the persistent threat: Other teams.
-We have to be killed by the ring.
 You have to be really trying to die by the ring.

 On the flip side of this, it’s sometimes smart to post up just inside the ring as it’s closing.
 You might see a team or two scrambling to get in that can be easy prey.